-Applications that automate the process of building, testing, and deploying code changes are called Continuous Integration (CI) tools.
-Among all other DevOps tools, those are the backbone of the DevOps automation process.
+Continuous Integration (CI) tools automate the process of building, testing, and deploying code changes.
+This process also is called CI/CD pipeline.
+Among all other DevOps tools, CI/CD pipelines are the backbone of the DevOps automation process.

 Organizations can use Jenkins to automate and accelerate the continuous integration and continuous delivery process.
 Jenkins integrates all aspects of the phases of the software development life cycle, including plan, coding, testing, delivering, and maintenance.

 Jenkins pulls the project codes from Git, builds it, performs the written test steps on the designated nodes, and forwards the results.
 It perpetuates this and creates the DevOps culture.

 Travis CI is a Continuous Integration tool that automatically detects code changes, builds the code after the change runs, and deploys test steps.
 TravisCI is a SaaS product, that allows running three concurrent jobs with free and unlimited builds for Open-source projects.
 You can also use your Github account to join up with TrarisCI

 CircleCI is a CI/CD DevOps tool that may help your team become more efficient.
 It offers both a managed cloud service and a self-hosted alternative.
 CircleCI may be accessed on its website; there is a free tier, so it is simple to try out.